maneatsbible/maneatsbible.github.io/catechism.md

 ## Chapter 3: The Doctrine of Original Knowledge

-This is about conscience, your God-given knowledge of right and wrong.
+This is about conscience -- your God-given knowledge of right and wrong.
 It's also directly against the doctrine of disobedience called Original Sin.

 # Section 2: This Proving Ground